E3SM-Project/E3SM-Project.github.io/docs/running-e3sm-guide/index.md

 # The step-by-step guide to running E3SM

-The goal of this detailed guide is to walk new users conducting science runs through the template run script available in the root of the E3SM repository.
+This detailed guide will walk new users conducting science runs through the template run script available in the root of the E3SM repository.
-Additionally, best and required practices are detailed from preparing for a run to documenting it and finally publishing it.
+Additionally, best and required practices for production simulations are detailed, from preparing for a run to documenting it and finally publishing it.

-## Table of Contents

 - [Pre-Production](guide-prior-to-production.md)
 - [Production](guide-production.md)